Welcome

 You may hear the term "Hell Week" around the pool.
 This is a dedicated week of activities organized by the coaches, designed to provide the most intense training leading up to Regionals, helping swimmers peak at the right time.
 Swimmers are grouped into teams and earn points for participation and performance in various activities.
 At the end of the week, the team with the highest points wins a prize, and all participants who complete every activity receive a Hell Week shirt.
 This week is a fantastic opportunity to bond with teammates, connect with coaches, develop skills, and have fun.
 Hell Week typically kicks off with a Swim-a-thon, which raises funds to support the week's activities and purchase shirts.

-End of Year Celebration & AGM
+End of year celebration & AGM

 Between Regionals and Provincials, we host an end-of-year celebration, awards night, and Annual General Meeting (AGM).
 The exact date and location will be emailed closer to the event.
 This event offers an opportunity for swim parents to sign up for club roles for the upcoming year.
 All swimmers who have participated with the Breakers club throughout the year are invited to join us for this celebration.